 - (1) converge the AEC

-- (2) input received signal into Rin
+- (2) input received signal Rin

 - (3) measure Sin and Sout

-- (4) after 2 sec, change delay time to simulate echo path change.
+- (4) after 2 s, change delay time to simulate echo path change.

-Figure 4 shows the convergence speed for three Rin input signals (far-end speech signals) and the average of 50 Japanese and English speech trials.
+Figure 3 shows the convergence speed for three Rin input signals (far-end speech signals) and the average of 50 Japanese and English speech trials.
 The convergence speed for a decay in the mean-squared error level of -20 dB was under 1.5 s in all cases.
-The ES projection algorithm is thus suitable for processing speech input signals.
+The ES projection algorithm is thus suitable for processing speech-input signals.

 3.2.
-Performance during double talk To simulate double talk, the D/A converter output the received signal into Rin and the near-end speech signal into the mouth simulator, while the A/D converter measured Rout, Sin, and Sout.
+Performance during double talk

+To simulate double talk, the D/A converter output received signal Rin and the near-end speech signal into a mouth simulator, while the A/D converter measured Rout, Sin, and Sout.
 Sout(dt) is the Sout signal during double talk, and Sout(st) is the Sout signal with only near-end speech.
-As shown in Fig. 5, the difference between Sout(dt) and Sout(st) was very small, and subjective quality was good.
+As shown in Fig. 4, the difference between Sout(dt) and Sout(st) was very small, and subjective quality was good.